The logo is a pig framed between two angle brackets.

 • p:document: the port reads from or writes to an external resource

-• p:inline: the document is declared inline in the pipeline
+• p:inline: the document is declared inline in the source code of the pipeline

-• p:pipe: the port is connected to the input or output port of an step in the pipeline
+• p:pipe: the port is connected to the input or output port of a step in the pipeline

 The pipeline below inserts image elements from the secondary input port into the doc element passed to the primary input port.
 The ports named source and result are specified as primary ports.